-- Incorporate manufacturer safety requirements into written company safety procedures for automated guided industrial vehicles. - Train workers about the specific hazards and safety requirements associated with automated guided industrial vehicles, like LGVs.
+Incorporate manufacturer safety requirements into written company safety procedures for automated guided industrial vehicles.

+Train workers about the specific hazards associated with automated guided industrial vehicles, like LGVs.
 Emphasize that workers are expected to follow required safety procedures every time, and ensure compliance through periodic refresher training and spot checks.

-This narrative is an alert about the tragic loss of life of a worker and is based on preliminary data ONLY and does not represent final determinations regarding the nature of the incident or the cause of the fatality.
-Developed by WA State Fatality Assessment and Control Evaluation (FACE) Program and the Division of Occupational Safety and Health (DOSH), WA State Dept. of Labor & Industries.
-The FACE Program is supported in part by a grant from the National Institute for Occupational Safety and Health (NIOSH grant# 2U600H008487).
+This bulletin was developed to alert employers and employees of a tragic loss of life of a worker in Washington State and is based on preliminary data ONLY and does not represent final determinations regarding the nature of the incident or conclusions regarding the cause of the fatality.

+Developed by Washington State Fatality Assessment and Control Evaluation (FACE) Program and the Division of Occupational Safety and Health (DOSH), Washington State Dept. of Labor & Industries.
+The FACE Program is supported in part by a grant from the National Institute for Occupational Safety and Health (NIOSH grant# 2U60OH008487).
 For more information visit www.lni.wa.gov/Safety/Research/FACE.